learn-co-curriculum/ruby-oo-practice-relationships-silicon-valley-exercise/README.md

   - returns the venture capitalist object for that given funding round
   - Once a funding round is created, I should not be able to change the venture capitalist
 - `FundingRound#type`
-  - returns the type of funding round
+  - returns a **string** that is the type of funding round
   - Examples include: Angel, Pre-Seed, Seed, Series A, Series B, Series C, etc.
 - `FundingRound#investment`
-  - returns the amount invested during this funding round.
-This should be a float that is not a negative number.
+  - returns a **number** that is the amount invested during this funding round
+  - This should be a float that is not a negative number.
 - `FundingRound.all`
   - returns all of the funding rounds